 #Tip 2 : Always try to ask if you can change your ticket timing at the counter if you decided to leave Busan early.

 This pretty summarizes my day trip to Busan.
 If you have extra time here, you can explore Gwangalli Beach, Oryukdo Skywalk, Haeundae Beach and Yongdusan Park.
+Or just pre-purchase Busan Full Day Tour and they planned it all for you.

 You can read about my day trip to Gangchon Rail Park, Nami Island and Garden of Morning Calm here or my Korea Travelogue post here.